Focus on Economic Data: U.S. Real GDP Growth, April 28, 2011

 - Speculate about the nature and impact of current economic conditions and implications for the future.

-The U.S. economy grew in the first quarter of 2011, but not quite at the rate of growth during the last half of 2010.
+The U.S. economy grew in the first quarter of 2011, but not quite at the rate of growth during previous quarters in 2010.
 Is this good news or bad news?
 Take a look at the BEA's first estimate of the performance of the U.S. economy in early 2011 and decide for yourself.

 Gross Domestic Product: First Quarter 2011 (Advance Estimate)